Blow The Man Down

 "Well."
 Sam lifted a hand to toy with the collar of his shirt, twisting it slightly before smoothing it down again.
 "Tell you what."

-"When we get home from Trick-or-Treating, maybe we'll find something piratical for you to put on."
+"When we get home from Trick-or-Treating, after we put Ben to bed, maybe we'll find something piratical for you to put on."

 That sounded promising.
 Jack found himself smiling down at his wife.
 "Oh?"